danukarangith/Flavor_Exchange/README.md

 # Flavor Exchange: Recipe Sharing Platform

 A simplified recipe-sharing platform where users can browse, create, save, and share their favorite recipes.
-This project is built using React, TypeScript, Material-UI, and Zustand for state management.
+This project is built using React, TypeScript, Material-UI, and Zustand for state management

 ![Image](https://github.com/user-attachments/assets/879ad1be-48c8-400c-8efe-d5a02c178ecb)